joshuaeitan/misra_gries/README.md

-# Implementing the Misra-Gries Algorithm for deterministically estimating item frequency in a stream.
+# Implementing the Misra-Gries Algorithm for deterministically estimating item frequency in the vanilla streaming model.

 This package generates test data streams from either the normal or uniform distribution, runs the Misra-Gries algorithm on them, and analyzes the algorithm’s performance.